Pros / It has the highest recovery rates for production images, making it great for graphic artists.

 Cons / It failed to recover any of the camera raw images during the reformatted drive test.

-Verdict / Remo Recover is an outstanding choice for all users because it posted the highest recovery rates for raster images, including JPGs, and it’s one of the easiest programs to use.
+Verdict / Remo Recovery is an outstanding choice for all kinds of users because it posted nearly perfect recovery rates for raster images, including JPGs, and it’s one of the easiest programs to use.

 With Remo Recover Media Edition, you can recover your photos without the headache of a complicated interface.
-In our tests, this image recovery software recouped every JPG and almost every raster file.
-It also recovered a high rate of vector, production and camera raw images, making it the best photo recovery software on the market.
+In our tests, this image recovery software recouped every JPG and nearly every other raster file.
+It also recovered a high rate of vector, production and digital raw images, making it one of the best photo recovery programs on the market.

-This program recovered 68 percent of the vector images, which was the second-highest success rate in the lost file test.
-The average recovery rate for vector images in our tests was only 30 percent, so this success rate is exceptional.
+This program recovered 68 percent of the vector images, which is the second-highest success rate in the lost file test.
+The average recovery rate for vector images in our tests was only 28.6 percent, so this success rate is exception.
 It also rescued 63 percent of the production images and camera raw images.
 Both of those recovery rates were among the highest for those image formats.

 For the reformatted drive portion of our tests, we simulated the data loss that occurs when you change the format of your hard drive or SD card.
-We performed this test on multiple reformatted drives, and Remo Recover proved to be the best at recovering raster images again.
-It recovered every JPG in every test and 99 percent of the other raster images.
-While other image recovery software rescued all of the JPGs, none of the products recovered the other raster images with as much success.
+We performed this test on multiple reformatted drives, and Remo Recover proved to be one of the best at recovering raster images.
+It recovered every JPG in every test and 99.5 percent of other raster images.
+While other image recovery software rescued all of the JPGs, only one other application was more successful in recovering raster images – Stellar Phoenix Photo Recovery.

-Remo Recover failed to recover any camera raw files during any of the reformatted drive tests, which is bad news if you’re a serious photographer looking to recover images from a reformatted SD card for your DSLR camera.
+Remo Recover failed to recover any camera raw files during any of the reformatted drive tests.
+This is bad news if you’re a serious photographer looking to recover images from a reformatted SD card for your DSLR camera.

-One minor downside to the program’s ease of use is its scan and recover speeds.
-The average scan speed was just 17GB per hour, and the average recover speed was just 26GB per hour.
+One minor downside to the program’s ease of use is its scan and recovery speeds.
+Although they don’t affect the quality or outcome of the process, slow speeds can be frustrating.
+Remo’s average scan speed across our tests was 17GB per hour, and the average recovery speed was just 26GB per hour, whereas the average scan speed across our entire comparison was 114.3GB per hour and the average recovery speed was 75.1GB per hour.
 This won’t make much difference if you’re recovering photos from an SD card or a flash drive, but if you’re recovering photos stored on a 1TB hard drive, be prepared to wait.
-At these rates, it’d take roughly two-and-a-half days to complete a scan and one-and-a-half days to fully recover the photos.
+At these rates, it’d take roughly two-and-a-half days to complete a scan and one-and-a-half days to fully recover all of your photos.

-In every test that we ran, we recorded the types of camera raw formats Remo Recover recognized.
+In every test we ran, we recorded the types of digital camera raw formats Remo recognized.
 Raw images are uncompressed photos, and are each proprietary formats used by specific camera brands, which makes them less common.
-In these tests, Remo Recover recognized every raw image format except for Samsung’s SRW and Epson’s ERF, which was also the case for PhotoRescue.
+In these tests, Remo Recover recognized every raw image format except for Samsung’s SRW and Epson’s ERF.
 Fortunately, these are two of the least common formats.